 The winbasic\ option for the MMCC 'target directive is a special case handled by MMReplace and is not part of MMCC.
 It will only work with windows.
-It will find an open MMBasic for Windows window and paste the code into.
-It will give an error message if the window cannot be found.
+It will find an open MMBasic for Windows window and paste the code into it.
+An error message is issued if the window cannot be found.